raphaellueckl/inschpektor/readme.md

 Always run this command: `inschpektor`.

-As soon as it is running, you find it in your browser @ <http://localhost:8732>
+As soon as it is running, you find it in your browser @ <http://localhost:8732> (only Chrome and Firefox due to very leading edge features.
+If you sucessfully run it on other browsers, please hit me up on telegram).

 ### Update